saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 }
 ```

-If you're using code transpiler plugins (such as Typescript), ensure to enable source-mapping there as well.
+If you're using code transpiler plugins (such as Typescript), ensure to enable source mapping there as well.

 ### Step 2: Set up `@backtrace/rollup-plugin`

-1. Install `@backtrace/rollup-plugin` as a devevloper dependency:
+1. Install `@backtrace/rollup-plugin` as a developer dependency:

 ```
 > npm install --save-dev @backtrace/rollup-plugin